keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 ### Finding the right challenge

+I got into a groove working on projects with similar clients, stakeholders, problem domains, and technology stacks.
+This groove helped me carve out a niche for myself as a marketing website developer.

+As I found my groove, I worked on bigger projects with larger budgets for more prestigious clients.
+This was only possible because of how much time I invested in a single area.

+The problem with finding my groove is that my work became monotonous.
+Despite my efficiency and the increased scale of my work, I found my work uninspiring and boring.

-After ten years of focusing my web development efforts building marketing websites, I decided it was time to change things up.
+After ten years of focusing my efforts building marketing websites, I decided it was time to change things up.
 Not only was I overwhelmed with the amount of work I had been doing before my sabbatical, but I was *overwhelmingly bored* with it.

-I got into a groove working on projects with similar clients, stakeholders, problem domains, and technology stacks.

-This groove helped me carve out a niche for myself as a web developer who specializes in building marketing websites and I got really fucking good at it.
-I worked efficiently and reliably.

-Building standard marketing websites required little effort because of my proficiency, which enabled me to juggle more than one project and work on projects of increasing scope and complexity.

-Even as I specialized I was able to challenge myself.
-My increasing proficiency allowed me to work on projects of ever-increasing size and complexity.
-Project budgets were *way* higher.
-I could juggle multiple projects at once without dropping too many balls.

-{% include type/p_large.html, content: "I was being challenged as a project and people manager, not a web developer." %}

-I wanted to re-orient my career to challange myself as a web developer, not a manager.
-I wanted to sink my teeth into new technologies and solve new problems for different stakeholders.
+{% include type/p_large.html, content: "I want to reorient my career as a web developer.
+I want to sink my teeth into new technologies and solve new problems for different people." %}

-**I will no longer needlessly optimize my career around doing the same type of work, simply because I’m good at it.**

 ## New work, new me.

-These realizations turned into convictions as I redesigned my professional life.
+I turned my realizations into convictions as I redesigned my professional life.
 I felt ready to revive my career, but in a way that worked with me, not against me.

+**I will no longer optimize my career around the same type of work, simply because I’m good at it or because it pays well.**

 And as luck would have it, shortly after I decided the path I wanted to take my professional career, the folks from [Stable Auto](https://stable.auto/) reached out about collaborating.

 The job?
-Frontend architect helping rebuild an entire web application to meet the increasing needs of their customers while providing a solid foundation for future growth.
+Frontend architect helping rebuild a web application to meet the increasing needs of the company's customers while providing a solid technical foundation for future growth.

 I've been working on this project for a few months and I'm staying busy, hence the delayed publication of this blog post.

-What's lovely is that now I'm busy and challenged in ways that are invigorating and rewarding, rather than stressful and anxiety-inducing.
+I've been knee-deep learning new technologies and orienting myself around a codebase and problem domain I'm unfamiliar with.
+I'm finding myself challenged in ways that are invigorating and rewarding, rather than stressful and anxiety-inducing.

 I still get moments of stress and anxiety, especially given how many things I have to learn and implement on the fly, but these feelings are much less severe than they were last year and I'm finding myself in an increasingly positive headspace more frequently.

 ## Moving forward

 There's so much more I want to dive into as I think about my experience with burnout, anxiety, stress, and overwhelm.
 I also think there's a lot to say about the cultural indoctrination that can happen in capitalist societies where so much of what we're told to value revolves around money.

-But I've gone on long enough for one blog post.
+But I've gone on long enough for one post.
 Now you know where I've been, where I'm at, and where I'm headed.

-I want to keep a better eye on my mental health in the future and try to address things *proactively*, rather than *reactively*.
+I'm trying to keep a better eye on my mental health in the future so I can address things *proactively*, rather than *reactively*.
 I don't want burnout and anxiety attacks to be the sign that I need to switch things up again.

 To anyone who's experienced or is currently experiencing the same thing, I encourage you to reach out to others to share what you're going through.
 This is something I wish I had done more during the past couple of years.
 My propensity for independence works against me when I'm keeping things bottled up in myself.

 If you don't have someone to talk to, or you feel like sharing your own story, please leave a comment below or [reach out to me](/contact/) if you would like.
 You are not alone!

+Upwards and onwards ✌🏻